Use The Zebra to get the best military car insurance from GEICO, Progressive, Nationwide, Liberty Mutual and Allstate

 Members of each branch of the United States military may receive different discounts and benefits from car insurance companies.

-In addition to auto insurance companies wanting to serve those who have served their country via military service, the circumstances surrounding military members and their driving habits present unique insurance considerations.
+In addition to car insurance companies wanting to serve those who have served their country via military service, the circumstances surrounding military members and their driving habits present unique insurance considerations.
 During extended deployments, the lengthy period of time during which a driver might not use a car may result in the long-term storage of the vehicle or the suspension or cancellation of coverage.

 If you're deployed and unsure about how to handle your car insurance policy, consider storage coverage.
 Car storage insurance removes all coverage except your comprehensive coverage which would protect your vehicle in the event it's vandalized, stolen, or damaged by weather.

 The exact requirements and savings for storage options vary by insurers, so if you’re planning on putting your vehicle into storage for a reduction of coverage, you should speak with your local agent for details.
 The other consideration for storage coverage has to do with your registration, which we will explain below.

 If you are going to store your vehicle long-term, you should also consider the registration implications.
 Most insurance companies will recommend filing an affidavit of non-use with your state department of motor vehicles.
 This affidavit allows you to maintain registration on a vehicle that is both not in use and not currently insured for liability coverage.
 Like your insurance company, the DMV will require you to securely store this vehicle in order for you to qualify for the affidavit.
 Check with your state DMV department for details.